NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_gen-ai-benchmarking.md

 We set `--random-input-len 2048` and `--random-output-len 128`.
 For a RAG-style workload, increase `--random-input-len` to account for the retrieved context.

-However, if you are testing a Vision Language Model, it is crucial to use a dataset that includes images for meaningful results.
+However, if you are benchmarking a Vision Language Model, it is crucial to use a dataset that includes images for meaningful results.
 For a VLM, you would need to change the `--dataset-name` argument and swap it with the right argument to load the dataset of your choice.
 We recommend using `lmarena-ai/vision-arena-bench-v0.1`.

 The final command will look like this for the VLM: